Interview Hoarding

-\begin{proof} As $d' \mathrel P_h d$, $h$ proposes to $d'$ before it proposes to $d$ when DA is run in the interview step under $\k'$.
+Since $d \mathrel P_h d'$, $h$ proposes an interview to $d$ before it proposes an interview to $d'$ under $\k'$.
 By \cref{norejects}, $h$ is not rejected by any doctor it previously interviewed.
-As $h$ proposes to $d$ under $\kappa'$, it must have already proposed but not be rejected by $d'$.
-Therefore, $h$ continues to interview $d'$. \end{proof}
+As $h$ proposes to $d'$ under $\kappa'$, it must have already proposed to but not have been rejected by $d$.
+Therefore, $h$ continues to interview $d$. \end{proof}

-To complete the proof of \cref{thm: more not better}, we show that if a doctor is rejected by a hospital during the \assignment step under $\k$, then she is not matched to that hospital under $\k'$.
-We proceed by induction on the round (of DA in the interview step under $\k$) in which the doctor was rejected, and our inductive hypothesis is that if doctor $d$ was rejected by hospital $h$ in round $k$ under $\k$, then under $\k'$, either she no longer interviews with $h$ or she is rejected in round $k$ or earlier.
+Having established the above properties of the interview matching, we can now consider the \assignment phase.
+We start by showing that rejections in $\mda$ are monotonic with regards to doctors' interview capacities.

+\begin{lemma} Suppose doctor $d$ is rejected by hospital $h$ in when $\mda$ is run with interviews $\nu$.
+If $h\in \nu'(d)$, then $h$ rejects $d$ when $\mda$ is run with interviews $\nu'$.
+That is, a hospital continues to reject any doctor that it previously rejected. \end{lemma}

-For the base step, consider a doctor $d$ that was rejected by hospital $h$ in the first round under $\k$, and let $d'$ be the doctor $h$ tentatively accepts.
-If $d$ no longer interviews with $h$ ($d\not\in \nu'(h)$), then we are done.
-Therefore, suppose $d\in \nu'(h)$.
-By Lemma \ref{oldisnew}, since $h$ prefers $d'$ to $d$ and it interviews $d$, it also interviews $d'$ ($d'\in \nu'(h)$).
-Doctor $d'$ does not have any new interviews with a hospital it prefers to $h$ since $h \mathrel R_{d'} \mu(d')$ and by Lemma \ref{nobetter} she does not get a new interview with a hospital she prefers to $\mu(d')$.
-Therefore, $d'$ continues to propose to $h$ in the first round even under the new capacities and $d$ continues to be rejected by $h$ in favor of $d'$ or possibly a doctor $h$ prefers even more.
+\begin{proof} We prove a stronger statement.
+We prove that if $d$ is rejected by $h$ in round $n$ when $\mda$ is run under $\nu$, and if $h\in \nu'(d)$, then $h$ rejects $d$ in round $n$ or earlier when $\mda$ is run under $\nu'$.
+We proceed by induction on $n$.
+For the base step, consider a doctor $d$ who was rejected by hospital $h$ in the first round of $\mda$ under $\nu$.
+Let $d'$ be the doctor that $h$ tentatively accepted when she rejected $d$.
+By assumption, \mbox{$d\in \nu'(h)$.} By \cref{oldisnew}, since $h$ prefers $d'$ to $d$ and $h$ interviews $d$ under $\k'$, $h$ also interviews $d'$ under $\k'$ ($d'\in \nu'(h)$).
+Moreover, by \cref{nobetter}, any new interview $d'$ receives is worse for her than $h$.
+Therefore, $d'$ still proposes to $h$ in the first round under the new capacities and $h$ still rejects $d$ in favor of a doctor it finds at least a good as $d'$.